enoch85/ovms-home-assistant/README.md

 ![send update all](/assets/send_update_all.png)

+### Data Processing

+The integration includes sophisticated data processing:
+- Auto-detection of data types and units
+- Extraction of statistics from array data (min, max, average, median)
+- Conversion between different units based on user preferences
+- JSON payload parsing for complex data structures
+- GPS accuracy calculation from quality metrics

+## Security Features

+- **TLS/SSL Support**: Secure encrypted connections to MQTT broker
+- **Certificate Verification**: Option to verify SSL certificates (enabled by default)
+- **Rate Limiting**: Command limiting to prevent overwhelming the vehicle (5 per minute by default)
+- **Input Validation**: Comprehensive validation of all inputs
+- **MQTT ACL**: Detailed guidance for restrictive MQTT permissions

 ## Troubleshooting

 *Warning!
-The debug output is substancial.
+The debug output is substantial.
 It may fill your disk if you are not careful, don't leave it turned on.*

 ### No Entities Created